Barubary/tiledggd/trunk/TiledGGD/Plugins/readme.txt

 - width : integer indicating what the width of the canvas should be.
 The width will not be altered if this is not set.
 Invalid values are made known to the user, and ignored afterward.
 - height : similar as width, only for the height of the canvas.
-- tilesize : a table with two entries (0 and 1, or x and y), indicating the desired tile-size.
+- tilesize : a table with two entries (x and y, or 0 and 1), indicating the desired tile-size.
 The tile size will not be altered if this is not set.
 Invalid values will be made known to the user, and ignored afterwards.
+The indices x and y take precedence over 0 and 1.
-- tiled : variable indicating if the grpahics is tiled or not.
-A value of nil or 0 will result in a non-tiled (linear) representation of the graphics.
-Any other value will result in a tiled representation.
+- tiled : boolean variable indicating if the graphics is tiled or not.
+An invalid value will be ignored.